 Again, I believe gold will fall back to the $1,360 level to wash out the majority of Commercial Short positions before the next BIG MOVE higher in 2020.

 My Thoughts On Precious Metals Manipulation

-I continue to read articles on the subject of precious metals manipulation from analysts on the various gold and silver websites.
-While there is no doubt that the precious metals are being manipulated, so is everything else.
+I continue to read articles on the subject of precious metals manipulation from analysts on various gold and silver websites.
+While there is no doubt that precious metals are being manipulated, so is everything else.
 I also read analysts suggested that the significant increase in Commercial gold and silver shorts two weeks ago was an attempt to smash the precious metals prices.
 Maybe.
 However, if the market realizes the Fed is now backstopping everything, then it’s no surprise that gold and silver will correct lower while the broader markets reach new highs.

 So, we also shouldn’t be surprised to see the Commercials add more gold and silver shorts when the Fed is now propping up EVERYTHING.
 But, you CANNOT prop up an economy with paper forever.
 And, this is the problem the Fed and Central banks will have to deal with in 2020.